 A stakeholder in adolescent HIV research

-Engagement of YPLHIV as a pillar to end AIDS
+Engagement of adolescents and young people living with HIV as a pillar to end the HIV epidemic.

-In order to reduce mortality of ALHIV and YPLHIV globally, the policy barriers that hinder their access to treatment and care must be addressed.
-In collaboration with stakeholders, The ATC’s approach to addressing global policy barriers on ALHIV and YPLHIV lies in d developinsg a multi-stakeholder global advocacy agenda that includes ALHIV and YPLHIV them in every step of the process.
+In order to reduce the mortality of adolescents and young people living with HIV, the policy barriers that hinder their access to treatment and care must be addressed.
+In collaboration with stakeholders, the ATC’s approach to addressing global policy barriers on adolescents and young people living with HIV lies in developing a multi-stakeholder global advocacy agenda that includes adolescents and young people living with HIV in every step of the process.
 By understanding their needs and engaging them in the development of the agenda, we ensure accountability and ownership.

 Intergenerational Summit for Positive Youth Leadership

-The summit aimed to foster a dialogue among positive youth leadership in the HIV response to understand the status of the global spaces that impact and engage young people living with HIV and leverage solidarity and action to improve the engagement and development of ALHIV and PLHIV networks across the world.
+The summit aimed to foster a dialogue among positive youth leadership in the HIV response to understand the status of the global spaces that impact and engage young people living with HIV and leverage solidarity and action to improve the engagement and development of networks of adolescents and young people living with HIV across the world.

 Differentiated service delivery for adolescents living with HIV

 As part of our work in differentiated service delivery (DSD), the coalition developed four infographic video stories to exemplify the importance of DSD for adolescents.
-The video series features Jane, Vincent, Namusoke and Poon who share their stories and explain some of the challenges they face as ALHIV and how DSD support them.
+The video series features Jane, Vincent, Namusoke and Poon, who share their stories and explain some of the challenges they face as adolescents living with HIV and how DSD supports them.